Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 #### aria-selected

-User the `aria-selected` attribute to indicate the selected state of a row.
+Use the `aria-selected` attribute to indicate the selected state of a row.
 For a full selection functionality the cell has to be inside a grid with the proper `selectionMode`.
 The grid also adds the `aria-selected` attribute to the row when it is selected and adds `aria-selected="false"` for none-selected rows.